Moicky/dynamodb/readme.md

     from: 1950,
     to: 2000,
   },
-  // additional args with filterExpression
+  // additional args with filterExpression for example { FilterExpression: "#released BETWEEN :from AND :to" }
-  { FilterExpression: "#released BETWEEN :from AND :to" } // allows to override all args );
+);
 ```